anttiluode/DaFuc/README.md

 [Hugging Face Repository: DaFuc](https://huggingface.co/spaces/Aluode/DaFuc/tree/main)

-There are two versions of "Blue" Blue likes to talk of color blue a lot.
+There are two versions of "Blue" (Note, they are just blue and blue3.
+No end of file name, put them in the folder where the app is and load them in the state save  / load) Blue likes to talk of color blue a lot.
 Well, I started calling it blue.
 It is very wave oriented.
 Perhaps it was talking initially something about fractals with LM Studio, then I jumped in:

 [Watch the YouTube Video](https://www.youtube.com/live/d__ras4nLU4)